We use outcomes and indicators of progress to track how grants, investments and our own actions contribute to our impact goals

 - What we're looking for

 - There may be many possible indicators for each outcome.
-As with outcomes themselves, we just need you to identify and report on the key ones – no more than 3 per outcome, but 1 is fine.
+As with outcomes themselves, we just need you to identify and report on the key ones – no more than 2 per outcome, and 1 is fine.

-- Where possible, please indicate target numbers, as this helps our staff and Trustees understand the scale of your planned achievements.
+- Where it makes sense to do so, indicate target numbers, as this helps our staff and Trustees understand the scale of your planned achievements.
 However, we understand that these are targets, not obligations, and there is no intention to bind you to something that later becomes impossible to deliver.